Group18-CMPUT391/OOS-CMPUT391/README.md

 This is adding a new user to an existing person.
 The admin will input an existing email and username and password.
 This will check if email exist and that the username does not conflict.

-###### Delete User
+###### Manage User

-This page will populate a list of users that can be deleted.
-The admin will select a user by clicking the checkbox.
-Clicking submit will remove the user from the table and website.
+This page will populate a list of users that can be deleted or updated.
+The admin will select a user by clicking the checkbox correspoding to that user.
+Selecting "Updating Password" will bring the user to a page where they can change their password.
+"Updating Personal" gives the option to edit the personal information for that user.
+"Delete" will just remove the user from the system and they will disapear from the list.
+Note the current administrator will not appear on the list; This is to protect from deleting all admin.
+If the admin wants to edit his or her info they can click "Account Settings" at the top of the page to change admin's own information.

 ###### Manage Sensors